aymanggv/Noon-Data-Analysis/README.md

 ---

 ## SQL Queries
-Find top outlet by cuisine type without using limit and top function.
-(Can be modified to list top 3 outlets)
+1. Find the top outlet by cuisine type without using limit and top function.
 ```
+(Below can be modified to list top 3 outlets)

 with cte as(
 select Cuisine, Restaurant_id, count(*) as no_of_orders
 from orders